 Windows RDC is disabled by default.
 To enable this feature, follow these steps:

-- How to Enable Remote Access Step 2: Type in "remote access" in the search box.
+- Step 2: Type in "remote access" in the search box.

-- How to Enable Remote Access Step 3: Select "Allow remote access to your computer."
+- Step 3: Select "Allow remote access to your computer."

-- How to Enable Remote Access Step 4: Click "Allow remote connections to this computer" on the "Remote" tab.
+- Step 4: Click "Allow remote connections to this computer" on the "Remote" tab.

 Windows RDC, however, is designed to be used on the same network only.
 To use this feature outside of a local network may require you to expose your device to the internet.

-Out of all the solutions provided above, remote access software triumphs over the others.
+Out of all the solutions provided above, Enable Remote Access Software triumphs over the others.
 Not only is it safe to use, but it also provides you with an easy and natural remote access experience.
 Consider investing in one now and see your business grow.